 3. Gulab Jamun

-The soft and sweetest Gulab Jamun is the most mouth-watering thing to have.
+The soft and most adorable Gulab Jamun is the most mouth-watering thing to have.
 Gulab Jamun can provide utter bliss to anyone anytime.

 4. Ras Malai